devslopes/dwa-templates/coding-team-templates/coding-question.md

 # ASKING A CODE QUESTION TEMPLATE

-Asking a coding question professionally means following this criteria:
+Asking a coding question professionally means adhering to these criteria:

 1. Clear and Descriptive Post Title
 2. Development Environment Parameters
+3. Validation and Debugging Steps
-3. Resources Consulted
+4. Resources Consulted
-4. Concise Problem Description and Relevant Context
+5. Concise Problem Description and Relevant Context
-5. Hypothesis or Observations
+6. Hypothesis or Observations
-6. Validation, Debugging Steps and Efforts to Resolve
+7. Efforts to Resolve
-7. Reproducible Code
+8. Reproducible Code

-In order to meet that criteria we have developed a template or a questionnaire that you can copy and paste into the Discord Post you create and follow the TEMPLATE Requirements.
-This questionnaire was designed to help you use the available problem solving tools super efficiently to learn to resolve your questions fast and handle most of the problems on your own quickly.
+To meet these criteria, we’ve created a template or questionnaire that you can copy and paste into your Discord post and follow the TEMPLATE requirements.
+This questionnaire is designed to help you use available problem-solving tools more efficiently, enabling you to resolve your questions quickly and handle most issues on your own effectively.

 ## TEMPLATE to copy